Skip to main content

 Place the Object

-Run the Objective and you should see the robot pick up a block, move to the Look at Table waypoint, then plan a placement trajectory and ask for approval:
+Run the Objective and you should see the robot pick up a bottle, move to the hover pose above the tray, descend to the tray surface, and open the gripper to drop the bottle in.

 tip

-You won’t see the blocks being stacked in the "3D Visualization" pane without updating the planning scene, but they can be seen live in the simulated camera feeds, for example under /scene_camera/color and /wrist_camera/color.
+You can see the bottle drop into the tray live in the simulated camera feeds, for example under /scene_camera/color and /wrist_camera/color.

 Adding Teleop Recovery to your Objective